Mastering Sleep: Explore the 4 Pillars of Great Sleep

 Pillar 1: Quality Sleep

-• Keep it Dark: Darkness signals your body that it is time to sleep.
-Use blackout curtains or an eye mask to block out light.
+Keep it Dark: Darkness signals your body that it is time to sleep.
+Use blackout curtains or quality eye mask to block out light.

-• Invest in a Comfortable Mattress and Pillows: Your bed should support your body well.
-Choose a mattress that suits your sleeping style, whether you are a back, side, or stomach sleeper.
+Invest in a Comfortable Mattress and Pillows: Your bed should support your body well.
+Choose a mattress that suits your sleeping style, whether you are a back, side, or stomach sleeper (many physical bed shops will have analytics devices to test for "Your" ideal mattress.
+Look at this as an investment in quality sleep not as a cost.

 By focusing on your sleep quality and your Rest Nest, you can create a space that promotes relaxation and restfulness.